An Integral Part of Our Evolving Healthcare System

 The curriculum is organized into 21 patient-based units that integrate knowledge from every practice area of physical therapy.
 The curricular content addresses aspects of injury prevention, recovery, and rehabilitation.
 Students learn to apply the principles of physical therapy practice to all patient populations and conditions: from the young child to the older adult, from fractures to traumatic brain injury.
 Each unit is designed so that students can immediately apply the material to the patient case central to each unit, allowing them to develop their skills continuously as they advance through the program.

 Doctor of Physical Therapy students embark upon an amazing journey of both personal and professional growth when they begin their clinical education.
 These experiences are interspersed throughout the program and are key in applying the knowledge obtained in the classroom to real patients under the direct supervision and mentoring of a licensed physical therapist in a clinical setting.
-In collaboration with the DCE, students are evaluated by their Clinical Instructor on their professional knowledge, skills and attitudes.
+In collaboration with the Director of Clinical Education, students are evaluated by their Clinical Instructor on their professional knowledge, skills and attitudes.
 Students will learn and work with physical therapist/mentors and patients/clients in:

 major medical centers